 In addition to the space itself and its visualization, an optional evaluation can be set up.
 An evaluation allows for collecting specific data of the space and processing it further.
-The collection of data is specified via ~data providers~, which make use of a table based data format similar to relational databases.
+The collection of data is specified via data providers, which make use of a table based data format similar to relational databases.
 For this purpose data sources and data elements can be specified.
 The sources are typically space objects or collections of space objects.
 These sources are joined (the cartesian product is calculated) and for each combination of source objects a new data row is produced.
 The row consits of the defined data elements (e.g. attributes of objects).
 For each relevant time point the data provider can generate such a data table.
 Data providers are typically connected to data processors, which use them for fetching the input data.
 Data processors can come in very different flavors, from a simple file writer to graphical output generators for charts or histograms.
 The specification of data providers heaily depends on their concrete type so that the main commonality is the data source given by the data provider.

-1 Domain Model
+Domain Model

-In this section the ~domain model~ concepts will be presented in detail.
-Each concept will be explained using the XML schema parts and additionally with example xml code snippets
+In this section the domain model concepts will be presented in detail.
+Each concept will be explained using the XML schema parts and additionally with example xml code snippets a separate namespace.
+For EnvSupport the outermost declaration is called <env:envspacetype> (using here 'env' as prefix for its namespace).
+The figure below shows the basic elements an environment is composed of.

-1.1 Space Type Definition
+Space Type Definition

-All space types are defined with the \<spacetypes\> section of Jadex application descriptor.
+All space types are defined with the <spacetypes> section of Jadex application descriptor.
 This section is an extension point (using xml-schema any element) and allows for custom space types to be plugged in.
-These specific space types typically come with their own schema definition and hence use tags within a separate namespace.
-For EnvSupport the outermost declaration is called \<env:envspacetype\> (using here 'env' as prefix for its namespace).
-The figure below shows the basic elements an environment is composed of.
+These specific space types typically come with their own schema definition and hence use tags within

-~XML schema part for the environment space type~
+Figure 1 XML schema part for the environment space type

-It can be seen that a space type is generally specified by declating ~objecttypes~, ~avatarmappings~, ~actiontypes~, ~tasktypes~, ~processtypes~, ~percepttypes~, ~views~, ~perspectives~ and a ~spaceexecutor~.
-For the domain model we will first cover the details of ~objecttypes~, ~actiontypes~, ~tasktypes~, ~processtypes~ and the ~spaceexecutor~.
-Before explain these elements a we will have a short look on the envspacetype element itself.
+It can be seen that a space type is generally specified by declating objecttypes, avatarmappings, actiontypes, tasktypes, processtypes, percepttypes, views, perspectives and a spaceexecutor.
+For the domain model we will first cover the details of objecttypes, actiontypes, tasktypes, processtypes and the spaceexecutor.
+Before explaing these elements a we will have a short look on the envspacetype element itself.

 In this basic definition the type name, its implementation class and also its extent (using width, height and optionally depth) as well as its border mode (as subtag) can be included.
-Currently, two different implementations are available: the ~ContinuousSpace2D~ for a continuous 2d world and ~Grid2D~ for a 2d grid world consisting of a discrete raster.
+Currently, two different implementations are available: the ContinuousSpace2D for a continuous 2d world and Grid2D for a 2d grid world consisting of a discrete raster.
 Both implementation are contained in the package 'jadex.application.space.envsupport.environment.space2d', which has to be imported if the classes are not referenced fully qualified.
 The border mode determines the behaviour of the space objects at the borders of the 2d field.
 If set to 'strict' the world ends at the borders, whereas if the 'torus' mode is used the space objects can cross the borders and enter the field on the other side.